 Last years Resident Evil 2 was a remake that retold an iconic nightmare.
-Resident Evil 3 is a remake that completely rebuilds a classic work of horror from the ground up.
+Capcom has done it again only with Resident Evil 3.
+This remake completely rebuilds a classic work of horror from the ground up.
+At the same time it works to also correct a lot of the narrative mistakes made by the original.
+The result is another opportunity to relive the Raccoon City outbreak.

 Resident Evil 3 doesn’t have players re-experience the same nightmare but instead reimagines the horror.
 The key plot points are there but this is not the same nightmare we all played back in the day.
 It’s a modernized game that still stays true to its horror roots while respecting its source material.